-Curbside recycling is available for residents in the cities/villages of Alvo, Louisville, Manley, Murray, Nehawka, Weeping Water, and upon request by individual trash providers in other communities.
-The communities of Avoca, Beaver Lake, Eagle, Greenwood, Louisville, Louisville Public Schools, South Bend and Union have a recycle trailer available to residents full time.
-Plattsmouth has a large blue roll off recycling container available at the east end of Main Street across the railroad tracks.
+Curbside recycling is available for residents in the cities/villages of Alvo, Louisville, Manley, Murray, Nehawka, Weeping Water, and upon request by individual trash providers in some communities.
+The communities of Avoca, Cedar Creek, Eagle, Lake WaConDa, Louisville, Plattsmouth, South Bend and Union have a recycle container available to residents full time.

-Contact the city clerk in your community for the recycle trailer location.
+Contact the city clerk in your community for the recycle container location.

-Most of our recyclables go to First Star Recycling in Omaha.
+Most of our recyclables go to First Star Recycling in Omaha or Lincoln.
 Go to the "Recycling Guidelines" and "Recycling Nots" tabs in the main menu for more information about what to recycle in your curbside recycling bins.

 Where to REDUCE - RECYCLE- REUSE - REPAIR - REPURPOSE